Phillip Dos Santos

 Phillip Dos Santos is a Canadian soccer coach.
-He is currently the general manager and head coach of Valour FC of the Canadian Premier League.
+He is currently the assistant coach of Detroit City FC of the USL Championship.

 Coaching career

 Early career

 From 2011 to 2014, Dos Santos served in various roles for the youth sides of the Canada men's national soccer team.
 He later served as an assistant coach for Ottawa Fury FC, Fort Lauderdale Strikers, San Francisco Deltas, Indy Eleven, and Vancouver Whitecaps FC while his brother Marc Dos Santos was head coach.

 Valour FC

 On September 23, 2021, Dos Santos was named general manager and head coach of Valour FC of the Canadian Premier League.

+Detroit City

+Following the folding of Winnipeg, he joined Detroit City's coaching staff as an assistant coach under Danny Dichio.